 We are going to cover the 4 reasons you may be experiencing chest pain from smoking marijuana and just what you can do about it!

 Other issues that arise can be much more severe and require medical attention that may not have to do with smoking marijuana in the first place.

 If you want to learn to spot the difference between minor chest pains from smoking pot and more serious chest pain concerns that require seeking a health care physician, you've landed on the right article!

 *Disclaimer - this article has not been written or reviewed by a doctor.
 If you are concerned about any symptoms you are experiencing, contact a healthcare professional immediately*

 There are 4 main reasons that can cause your lungs to hurt after smoking cannabis.
 Find out what they are and ways to help alleviate chest pain when smoking marijuana.

 4 Reasons Why Lungs Hurt After Smoking Weed

 There are several issues said to be the cause of chest pain from smoking weed.
-Among these reasons are resin and tar, mold in weed, panic attacks, and holding in weed too long after a rip.
+Among these reasons are resin and tar, mold in weed, panic attacks caused by the strains, and holding in weed too long after a rip.
 Each of these is usually the culprit in minor chest discomfort from smoking cannabis.

 Here are 4 factors of why your lungs hurt after smoking weed: